aheward/TestFactory/README.md

 Use it to abstract away from the underlying [Watir](http://www.watir.com) code and create your own [DSL](http://en.wikipedia.org/wiki/Domain_specific_language).

+With TestFactory you have the ability to...

+1. Easily instantiate pages in a consistent manner
+2. Concisely describe elements on a page, keeping it DRY by avoiding repetition of element identifiers
+3. Provide higher-level methods that use the elements to perform user-0oriented functions

 Tremendous thanks is due to [Alister Scott](http://watirmelon.com), whose [custom page object code](https://github.com/alisterscott/wmf-custom-page-object) for the Wikimedia Foundation provided the inspiration for this gem.

 How to Start